beerfactory/brewbox-doc/use_cases/collect_data.rst

 Sensors sampling
 ----------------

-BrewBox maintains a list of :doc:`sensors </spec_model/sensor>` fitted in the :doc:`equipements </spec_model/equipment>` composing the :doc:`brewery </spec_model/brewery>`.
+BrewBox maintains a list of :doc:`sensors </spec_model/sensor>` fitted in :doc:`equipements </spec_model/equipment>` composing the :doc:`brewery </spec_model/brewery>`.
 Each sensor is associated with a sampling configuration describing how and when sampling may occur :

 ..
 TODO : Add an class diagram showing relation between brewery and sensors